Splode/hackwild/_posts/2018-03-26-creating-a-reusable-svg-component-with-vue.md

 In this example, I'll use the HackWild SVG logo developed for this site, though any properly formatted SVG will work.
 We'll start by creating a Vue single-file component, `Logo.vue` and scaffold it with the basic structure:

-> It's a good idea to name this component in a way that makes sense for your application.
-Check out the [official Vue style guide](https://vuejs.org/v2/style-guide/) for best practices.

 #### Logo.vue

 ```html